twobitlabs/iOSXcodeStarterProject/README.md

 # iOS Xcode Starter Project

-An iOS Starter Project configured for unit/functional testing and analytics that we use to start our pjects at  [Two Bit Labs](http://twobitlabs.com)
+An iOS Starter Project configured for unit/functional testing and analytics that we use to start our projects at  [Two Bit Labs](http://twobitlabs.com)

 ### Features